 01 of 14

-Olvera Street Walking Tour
+Olvera Street Orientation

 You don't have to travel to Tijuana to get a taste of Old Mexico; there's a clean, nicely packaged slice of Mexican California right in Downtown LA at El Pueblo de Los Angeles Historical Monument also known as Olvera Street.
 Technically, El Pueblo encompasses the whole block of historic buildings, and Olvera Street is the named alley that was turned into a pedestrian Mexican Marketplace that runs down the middle of the block, but the terms are often used interchangeably.
 The entire area is usually referred to as Olvera Street.